Most Common Career Changes for Nurses

 • Your workplace is toxic

-• You feel like you are just “going through the motions” at work
+• You're just “going through the motions” at work

 • You want to leave but are scared of change